Table of Contents

 These litter boxes are equipped with a sifting tray that separates the sawdust from the fresh pellets.
 The sifting tray fits onto the regular tray at the bottom of the litter box.
 The sawdust falls through the holes of the sift to the bottom tray while the intact pellets stay on top for your cat’s use.

-Since wood pellet litters don’t have a standard granule-size, you should make sure the size of the shift’s holes matches the kind of pellet litter you use.
+Since wood pellet litters don’t have a standard granule size, you should make sure the size of the shift’s holes matches the kind of pellet litter you use.
 The holes should be smaller than the pellets but large enough for sawdust to easily fall through.
+You also don’t need to fill the litter pan to the brim.
+Instead, 2-3 inches deep is enough because some pellets soak up urine and engorge, thus taking up more space than when dry.

 Does Wood Pellet Cat Litter Clump?

-No, typical wood pellet litter doesn’t clump – though this is in no way a drawback, just how pellet litters work.
+Typical wood pellet litter does not clump – though this is in no way a drawback.
+Rather, it is just how pellet litters work.

 With poop, wood pellets work pretty much the same way as traditional clay-based litter.
 That is to say, nothing much happens to it.
 Although one difference may be that some clay-based litters stick to the poop and cover it up, which is not the case with most pellet litters.